 Pain and Glory (Pedro Almodóvar, 2019) wr.
 Pedro Almodóvar; Antonio Banderas, Penelope Cruz, Asier Etxeandia; release 4 October

-The main character of Pain and Glory is in decline in his career.
-The director involuntarily looks back into the past, and a stream of vivid memories is awakened.
+The main character of Pain and Glory, a film director, is in decline in his career.
+He looks involuntarily back into the past, and a stream of vivid memories is awakened.
 He recalls such moments from his youth as tender feelings for his mother, love and separation, the search for happiness and success.

 I find it a lovely film: tender and moving.
 However, it is very much about the film director (such as the one who wrote and shot the story) so may not have universal appeal.